Date Established: April 2015

 Questions regarding appropriateness of an honors cord or accessory may be directed to Commencement, Academic Affairs Office, CLEV 519, (716) 878-5550.

-Programs, departments, honors societies, and campus organizations may contact the college bookstore for assistance in identifying the appropriate cord or accessory signifying the specific academic achievement or honor.
+Programs, departments, honors societies, and campus organizations may contact the college bookstore for assistance in identifying the appropriate color cord or accessory signifying the specific academic achievement or honor.

 Funding for honors cords and accessories is the responsibility of the individual student or the sponsoring program, honor society, office, or organization, as deemed appropriate by that program.
 Any honors program/society, scholarship fund, or recognized student professional or service organization that wishes to incorporate accessories into its program for students to wear during Commencement must administer the process for ordering, distributing, and identify funding sources.